 1. Intended Use

-When buying computer systems for your business, you need to consider your desired outcome of your business.
+When buying computer systems for your business, you need to consider the desired outcome of your business.
 Now think about how the proper computer network can get you there.
-You should ask yourself the following questions before starting for small business computer solutions:
+You should ask yourself the following questions before starting small business computer solutions:

 2. Type of Equipment

 It’s recommended to use Independent Software Vendor (ISV) certified equipment.
 The ISV makes and sells products that operate on one or more operating system platforms or computer hardware.
 The companies that make the software make sure it’s compatible and performs properly with the hardware.